-If we are instructed we will provide you with our Terms of Business.
-This states initial information including who will deal with your case and what our charges are.
+If you instruct us, we will provide you with our Terms of Business.
+This document states initial information including who will deal with your case and what our charges are.
 Once this is signed, we will contact the seller’s solicitor and inform them that we are acting for you.
 We’ll ask for the draft contract, title information and forms related to the property.

 We will go through the terms of your mortgage offer.
 Your lender needs a property valuation done on the property you are purchasing because they need to know that the property provides enough security for the mortgage.
-Sometimes you have to pay them for this and sometimes you don’t.
+Sometimes you have to pay them for this but sometimes they include it in your mortgage deal.

-You could instruct a RICS-registered surveyor to carry out a full structural survey of the property.
+You could instruct a surveyor registered with the Royal Institute of Chartered Surveyors (RICS) to carry out a full structural survey of the property.
 Some lenders allow you to ‘upgrade’ their basic valuation to this.
 This will provide reassurance that the house is sound, but may reveal the full extent of any work needed on the property.
 The potential for costly works can be used to negotiate with the seller; they might drop their price or might do the work themselves.
 Only about a fifth of purchasers instruct a surveyor, but the cost of not doing the survey can be many times that of doing one.

 At completion, we will pay off the balance of your mortgage with the monies from your buyer, and will transfer the balance of your purchase funds to the seller’s solicitor.
-Any Stamp Duty Land Tax due will be settled, and we will register you as owner with the Land Registry.
+We will settle the Stamp Duty Land Tax due and register you with the Land Registry as the owner.

-If we are instructed to act for you in a sale, we will provide you with our Terms of Business with details of who will act for you and our charges.
+If we are acting for you in a sale, we will provide you with our Terms of Business containing details of your solicitor and our charges.
 Once you receive a formal offer for your property you’ll need to complete various forms.
-These forms are for you to provide information to the buyer about the property.
+These forms are necessary for you to provide information to the buyer about the property.
 The information you must provide is wide ranging: from documenting neighbours from hell to detailing fixtures and fittings to identifying where the keys will be available for collection upon completion.
-These forms must be completed truthfully; if you are found out later to have misled the buyer, they could sue you.
+You must complete the forms truthfully; if you mislead the buyer, they could sue you.

 We will draw up the draft contract and send it along with the completed information forms to the buyer’s solicitor, who will raise queries on it.
 Elements such as the completion date and any fixtures and fittings details can be agreed.
 Negotiations relating to the buyer’s survey can be resolved.

-Once the buyer is happy and you are happy, contracts can be exchanged.
-This confirms everything and enters you into a legally binding agreement with the buyer.
-The buyer will transfer their deposit into out account.
+Once everyone is happy, contracts can be exchanged.
+This enters you into a legally binding agreement with the buyer.
+The buyer will transfer their deposit into our bank account.
 You will still own the property until the completion date.